bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p><b>Warning about the autoplay policy</b></p>

-<p>Since 2018, most browsers have adopted <a href="https://developer.chrome.com/blog/autoplay/">
+<p>Since 2018, most browsers have adopted <a href="https://developer.chrome.com/blog/autoplay/"
+target="_blank" rel="noopener noreferrer">
 the Autoplay Policy that prevents any Web page to start making music or playing sounds without a user interaction</a>.</p>